loretoparisi/hf-experiments/README.md

 - sentiment - sentiment analysis
 - summarization - text summarization

+and `cache_dir_folder` is the directorty where to cache models files.
+See later about this.

 ## Depencendies
 Dependecies are defined in the `requirements.txt` file and currently are